czbiohub-sf/orpheum/README.md

 `LLLLLLLLLLLLLLLLLLLLLLLLLLLLLL` (3'5' Frame 1),
 or `CCCCCCCCCCCCCCCCCCCCCCCCCCCCC` (3'5' Frame 2).
 As these sequences have few k-mers and are difficult to assess for how "coding" they are, we ignore them.
+Unlike for nucleotides where we look at runs of consecutive bases, we require the translated peptide to contain greater than `(L - k + 1)/2` k-mers, where `L` is the length of the sequence and `k` is the k-mer size.
 To save the sequence of low-complexity peptides to a fasta, use the flag `--low-complexity-peptides-fasta`.

 ```